Last updated on August 19th, 2021

-How to Clean: Make use of a strong cleaner to banish the germs and dirt from that area.
+How to Clean: Make use of a strong cleaner and some elbow-grease to banish the germs and dirt from this area.

 8. Remote Controls

-Since the remote control is accessed by multiple hands, it can be safely assumed to be one of the dirtiest things in the house.
-And, the worst part: we rarely clean it.
+Since the remote controls are accessed by multiple hands, it can be safely assumed to be one of the dirtiest things in the house.
+And, the worst part: we rarely clean them.

 How to Clean: Make use of a disinfectant to clean the remotes.
 To clean in between the buttons, make use of cotton swabs.